blakenoll/Simple-CMS/README.md

 # Simple CMS
-A Simple CMS built on Rails with user authentification and subject besting.
+A Simple CMS built on Rails with user authentification and subject nesting.